 Jane Walton has been described as the "Obi-Wan Kenobi" of leadership advising.
 She is a published author, public speaker and organization development expert focused on change management, team engagement and development.

-As a director and part of APQC's management team, Jeff Varney implements business process management and performance improvement, knowledge management, custom benchmarking, quality management, and performance measurement initiatives for APQC clients, often employing Lean and Six Sigma techniques and always with a strong focus on effective change management.
-Depending on the client’s need, he works with organizations to assess capabilities and performance, develop strategies and action plans, drive improvement projects, and conduct trainings and workshops.
+As a director and part of APQC's management team, Jeff Varney he works with clients to assess capabilities and performance, develop strategies and action plans, drive improvement projects, and conduct trainings and workshops.

-As director of the group responsible for managing APQC’s Open Standards Benchmarking® database and the Process Classification Framework®, John Tesmer coordinates benchmarking projects and is responsible for innovation in benchmarking processes and development of APQC’s various process classification frameworks.
-John has led the development of APQC’s benchmarking tools, including the benchmarking portal, the Benchmarks on Demand service, and the ongoing development of APQC’s Process Classification Framework to help users accelerate benchmarking, content management, and defining of business processes.
+As director of the group responsible for managing APQC’s Open Standards Benchmarking®database and the Process Classification Framework®, John Tesmer coordinates benchmarking projects and is responsible for innovation in benchmarking processes and development of APQC’s various process classification frameworks.